pitsi-Dolo/Digital-Portfolio-Project-Presentation-3/README.md

 ### 🔁 Reflection (Using STAR Technique)

 > **🟦 S – Situation:**
-> During a communication workshop, I realized that my written and verbal communication needed improvement when preparing reports or speaking in meetings.
+> During the business communication workshop, I realized that my written and verbal communication skills needed improvement.
+I often struggled to convey technical information in a simple and professional way during reports and presentations.

 > **🟨 T – Task:**
-> I needed to apply effective business communication principles to write a professional email and deliver a short presentation.
+> I was required to apply proper communication techniques to write a professional business email, compile a short report, and deliver a short presentation on a workplace topic.

 > **🟩 A – Action:**
-> I practiced concise writing, used a formal tone, and structured my presentation clearly using visual aids.
-I also incorporated feedback from my lecturer.
+> I reviewed CPUT’s business writing guide, focused on using concise and professional language, and practiced structuring my email and presentation logically.
+I incorporated lecturer feedback on tone, clarity, and structure.
+I also rehearsed my presentation multiple times to improve my pacing and confidence.

 > **🟥 R – Result:**
-> My communication became clearer and more professional.
-I am now more confident writing reports and delivering presentations in a business environment.
+> My communication improved significantly — I learned to adapt my writing style for professional audiences and speak confidently during meetings or presentations.
+I now understand that clear communication is essential for collaboration, leadership, and client relations in the ICT field.

 ---